About Town Hall Education

 Erika March

 Erika March (she/her) is a Bay Area native and is consistently excited to be at Town Hall working as Education Director and Teaching Artist!
-She has previously taught in theatres and schools around the Bay Area, Seattle, and Oklahoma City regions with a focus in arts integration programming.
+Erika has been with Town Hall Theatre as Education Director since 2020 and is honored to have such a stellar team of creatives to work alongside.
+She loves the art of creating together with actors of all ages, and has recently directed shows such as Yoga MomsFinding Nemo JrXanadu Jr, and The Wolves with Town Hall Theatre.
+She has taught in theatres and schools around the Bay Area, Seattle, and Oklahoma City regions with a focus in arts integration and student devised programming.
 Erika is a graduate from Oklahoma City University and University College Cork, Ireland.
-In the past few years, Erika has also spent time as a director, pit musician, homesteader, and mom of four fur kids.
+When not in the theatre, Erika enjoys playing in the garden with her dog and chickens.